 Keep in mind that some technology tools require the use of multiple apps to accomplish something, like creating screencasts with one tool or videos with a different tool, and needing a YouTube account to which we can upload them.
 We may need to create a school account for our under-13 students, and share the login & password with them so they aren’t obliged to create illegal accounts.
 Careful evaluation of tools and the grade levels with which to use them with is how we model good digital citizenship for both teachers and students.

-School Librarians are often the most tech-savvy person in the building, so often we are the ones initiating use of a new tech tool.
+School Librarians are usually the most tech-savvy person in the building, so often we are the ones initiating use of a new tech tool.
 To decide with whom I’ll present a new tool, I ask myself 2 questions:

 - “What subject or curriculum standard will this tool best support?”